-Based on the 2000 Federal decennial census, the only city that would qualify for a redevelopment renaissance zone designation is Greenville, in Montcalm County.
-The bill would not require the indicated population requirements be those established by the 2000 Federal census, so it is possible that additional communities could qualify in the future, if they also created an industrial site comprising 200 or more acres.
-However, the bill would allow the designation of only one redevelopment renaissance zone, so if Greenville received the designation, other communities could not even if they met the criteria.
+Based on the 2000 Federal decennial census, the only city that would qualify for a redevelopment renaissance zone designation would be the City of Greenville, in Montcalm County.
+The bill would not require the indicated population requirements be those established by the 2000 Federal census, so it is possible that additional communities could qualify under the bill in the future, assuming they also created an industrial site comprising 200 or more acres.
+However, the bill would allow the designation of only one redevelopment renaissance zone, so if Greenville received the designation, other communities could not receive the designation even if they met the population and acreage requirements.